bmateusz/zio-memcached/docs/about/contributing.md

 ### Get Your Pull Request Merged

 Once you have a pull request open, it's still your job to get it merged!
-To get it merged, you need at least one core ZIO Redis contributor to approve the code.
+To get it merged, you need at least one core ZIO Memcached contributor to approve the code.

 If you know someone who would be qualified to review your code, you can request that person, either in the comments of the pull request, or on the right-hand side, if you have appropriate permissions.